-This card is suitable for those who have not-so-stellar credit or a limited credit history, but it’s a top card in its own right.
+This card is suitable for those who have not-so-stellar credit or credit history, but it’s a top card in its own right.
 A $200 required deposit establishes a credit line, and there are no annual fees.
 Furthermore, you may qualify for additional lines if your payment history is solid.
 The Capital One card builds your credit, so you can qualify for higher-end cards in the future.

 Blue Cash Preferred